Predicting The Future Ain’t Easy

 Enhanced (Hyper) Personalization

-The ability to create highly personalized content certainly exists today, but as AI and machine learning algorithms become even more sophisticated, they will be able to analyze increasingly complex data sets.
+The ability to create and produce content that is highly personalized certainly exists today, but as AI and machine learning algorithms become even more sophisticated, they will be able to analyze increasingly complex data sets.
 In the future, most content creation will likely be based on psychographic (a person’s values and attitudes), location, and even weather data.

 Voice Search Optimization